 It must be said that peat bogs are of great importance in the history of Estonia.
 In ancient times, Estonians believed that they were a portal to the sky and to the Gods.
 They therefore made many offerings in the bogs.
 More recently, during the troubled times of the country’s history, many Estonians took refuge in peat bogs.
 Only those who knew perfectly the topography of the land could venture there without fear of being swallowed up in the peat bog.

 The peat bogs still look a bit mysterious today.
 And on this beautiful sunny day of July, I almost wanted to do like the locals and dive into the bottomless waters too… Yeah, ok, maybe not.

-I recommend to everyone who wants to discover Estonia not to forget to discover the natural landscapes of this country!
+I recommend to everyone who wants to discover Estonia not to forget to explore the natural landscapes of this country!